The 3rd (East Kent–The Buffs) Regiment

 Its average constantly sick was 37.20 (64.13/1000 mean strength).
 The average sick time to each soldier was 23.41 days.
 The average duration of cases of sickness was 24.07 days.

-12 Sep 1885 The 1st/The Buffs (East Kent) Regiment embarked for Singapore where it arrived on 9 October 1885.
+12 Sep The 1st/The Buffs (East Kent) Regiment embarked for Singapore, arriving there on 9 October 1885.

 A detachment of 192 all ranks (173 rank and file) was left at Malta when the regiment sailed for Singapore.